- HR Digitisation

+HR Digitisation

-Your 5 step guide to HR automation
+> Your 5 step guide to HR automation

-The COVID-19 crisis has challenged the way many companies and organisations around the world work.
-Working remotely was previously not allowed or occasional, and now it has become the only way of working for many employees during the lockdown.
+> The COVID-19 crisis has challenged the way many companies and organisations around the world work.
+Working remotely was previously not allowed or occasional, and it became the only way of working for many employees during the lockdown.
 Still facing uncertainties, it could still be the future of work.

-For the company, this new way of working goes much further than technological or material adaptations.
+> For the company, this new way of working goes much further than technological or material adaptations.
 It puts into question human resources strategy, specifically, the digital HR strategy.

-What is a digital HR strategy?
+> What is a digital HR strategy?